 5. Exemplify leadership in a variety of healthcare settings for diverse patient populations.

 6. Synthesize information technology to communicate, manage knowledge, mitigate error and support decision making.

 7. Assimilate professional, ethical and legal guidelines in practice as a baccalaureate-prepared professional nurse.

 The faculty believes a baccalaureate nursing education grounded in the liberal arts must provide learners with the opportunity to acquire the knowledge, skills, attitudes, behaviors, and values to become safe, responsible practitioners of professional nursing.
-The teaching-learning relationship between faculty and learner is central to education.
-Learners are expected to be self-disciplined, self-directed, and accountable for their own learning.
+The teaching-learning relationship between faculty and learner is central to education no less so when, despite the student’s valiant investment, remediation needs emerge requiring focused teaching-learning interventions.
+Throughout, learners are expected to demonstrate integrity and be self-disciplined, self-directed, and accountable for their own learning.
 The faculty is responsible for creating a caring environment in which knowledge is shared and role development enhanced.

 Approved Dec.
 15, 2011